BlueBrain/NeuroM/doc/source/morph_check.rst

 The tests are grouped in two categories:

-1. Structural tests.
-These apply to the structure of the data and are a good indicator as to whether a neuron object or any of its sub-components can actually be reconstructed.
-   Failure in some of these may make further tests fail.
+1. Structural tests. **Dropped in v2 version**.
 2. Neuron tests.
 These are applied to properties of reconstructed neurons and their constituent soma and neurites, and can be thought of as "quality" checks.

-It is very likely that a failure in the structural tests will make the neuron tests fail.
-Furthermore, inability to build a soma typically results in an inability to build neurites.
+It is very likely that inability to build a soma typically results in an inability to build neurites.
 Failure to build a soma or neurites results in an early failure for a given morphology file.